shivannis/xandr-docs-public/xandr-docs/articles/bidders/delivery-type-service.md

 ---
-title: Microsoft Bidders - Delivery Type Service
+title: Bidders - Delivery Type Service
 description: The article introduces a delivery type service in the Xandr system, enabling users to utilize the read-only Delivery Type Service.
 This service allows users to view registered video content delivery types, with the option to add video content fields to line item or deal line item targeting. ms.date: 10/28/2023
 ---

-# Delivery type service
+# Bidders - Delivery type service

 Use the read-only Delivery Type Service to see what video content delivery types are registered in the Xandr system.
 Video content fields can be added to line item or deal line item targeting.